Jeiyoon/Building-Transformer-Based-Natural-Language-Processing-Applications/README.md

 ## You must be familiar with, and prepared to explain, the following concepts or terminology:

+- The format for demonstrating knowledge in these areas will be a question and answer session with the expectation that you can demonstrate the ability to field student questions and understand the concepts at a deeper level than those attending a workshop.

 | NLP tasks |  NLP challenges  |
 | :---: | :---: |
 | **Embeddings** |  **Word2Vec and Glove**  |